Yevgeniy Terletskiy

 Yevhen Petrovych Terletskyi (Євген Петрович Терлецький) was a Ukrainian and Soviet politician, member of the Russian Constituent Assembly, People Commissar (narkom) of Justice, diplomat.

-Terletskyi was born in a village of Lozovyi Yar (near Yahotyn) in a family of priest.
+Terletskyi was born in a village of Lozovyi Yar (near Yahotyn) into a family of priests.
 He graduated Poltava Theological Seminary and later studied at a recently established Petrograd Psychoneurological Institute.
 In 1911 Terletskyi joined the Socialist Revolutionary Party.
 He was an active participant of revolutionary events of 1917 as a member of the Petrograd Soviet and a chairman of the Poltava soviet as a member of Left Socialist-Revolutionaries.
 Terletskyi was elected to the Russian Constituent Assembly from Poltava Governorate as a member of the Ukrainian Party of Socialist Revolutionaries.

 With the establishment of People's Secretariat, in December 1917 Terletskyi was appointed as a people's secretary of land cultivation.

 In 1918 he was involved in negotiations of the Treaty of Brest-Litovsk and later assassination of German field marshal Hermann von Eichhorn.

 Terletskyi was one of founders of the Ukrainian party of left socialist-revolutionaries Borbysts (not to be confused with Borotbists).